 Background: Osteoporosis is a condition in which the bones become brittle, increasing the risk of fractures.
 Complementary medicines have traditionally used animal bones for managing bone disorders, such as osteoporosis.
 This study aimed to discover new natural products for these types of conditions by determining mineral and protein content of bone extracts derived from the Australian wallaby.
 Methods: Inductively coupled plasma-mass spectrometry and Fourier transform infrared spectroscopic analysis were used for mineral tests, proteome analysis was using LC/MS/MS and the effects of wallaby bone extracts (WBE)s on calcium deposition and alkaline phosphatase activity were evaluated in osteogenic cells derived from adipose tissue-derived stem cells (ADSCs).
 Results: Concentrations of calcium and phosphorus were 26.21% and 14.72% in WBE respectively.
 Additionally, minerals found were wide in variety and high in concentration, while heavy metal concentrations of aluminium, iron, zinc and other elements were at safe levels for human consumption.
 Proteome analysis showed that extracts contained high amounts of bone remodelling proteins, such as osteomodulin, osteopontin and osteoglycin.
 Furthermore, in vitro evaluation of WBEs showed increased deposition of calcium in osteoblasts with enhanced alkaline phosphatase activity in differentiated adipose-derived stem cells.
 Conclusion: Our results demonstrate that wallaby bone extracts possess proteins and minerals beneficial for bone metabolism.
 WBEs may therefore be used for developing natural products for conditions such as osteoporosis and further investigation to understand biomolecular mechanism by which WBEs prevent osteoporosis is warranted.

-Peng, J, Wang, P, Ge, H, Qu, X & Jin, X 2015, 'Effects of cordycepin on the microglia-overactivation-induced impairments of growth and development of hippocampal cultured neurons.', PLoS ONE, vol. 10, no. 5, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Peng, J, Wang, P, Ge, H, Qu, X & Jin, X 2015, 'Effects of cordycepin on the microglia-overactivation-induced impairments of growth and development of hippocampal cultured neurons.', PLoS ONE, vol. 10, no. 5, pp. 1-10.View/Download from: Publisher's site

 Microglial cells are normally activated in response to brain injury or immunological stimuli to protect central nervous system (CNS).
 However, over-activation of microglia conversely amplifies the inflammatory effects and mediates cellular degeneration, leading to the death of neurons.
 Recently, cordycepin, an active component found in Cordyceps militarisa known as a rare Chinese caterpillar fungus, has been reported as an effective drug for treating inflammatory diseases and cancer via unclear mechanisms.
 In this study, we attempted to identify the anti-inflammatory role of cordycepin and its protective effects on the impairments of neural growth and development induced by microglial over-activation.
 The results indicate that cordycepin could attenuate the lipopolysaccharide (LPS)-induced microglial activation, evidenced by the dramatically reduced release of TNF-α and IL-1β, as well as the down-regulation of mRNA levels of iNOS and COX-2 after cordycepin treatment.
 Besides, cordycepin reversed the LPS-induced activation of NF-κB pathway, resulting in anti-inflammatory effects.
 Furthermore, by employing the conditioned medium (CM), we found cordycepin was able to recover the impairments of neural growth and development in the primary hippocampal neurons cultured in LPS-CM, including cell viability, growth cone extension, neurite sprouting and outgrowth as well as spinogenesis.
 This study expands our knowledge of the anti-inflammatory function of cordycepin and paves the way for the biomedical applications of cordycepin in the therapies of neural injuries.

-Qu, X & Ong, M 2015, 'Successful Treatment of Polycystic Ovarian Syndrome, Nonalcoholic Fatty Liver Disease and Infertility with Chinese Herbal Medicine: A Case Report', Endocrinology and Metabolic Syndrome, vol. 4, no. 3, pp. 1-3.View/Download from: UTS OPUS or Publisher's site
+Qu, X & Ong, M 2015, 'Successful Treatment of Polycystic Ovarian Syndrome, Nonalcoholic Fatty Liver Disease and Infertility with Chinese Herbal Medicine: A Case Report', Endocrinology and Metabolic Syndrome, vol. 4, no. 3, pp. 1-3.View/Download from: Publisher's site

 This case report details a 30 year old woman with hyperlipidemia, Nonalcoholic Fatty Liver Disease (NAFLD), Polycystic Ovarian Syndrome (PCOS) and infertility.
 Her impaired liver function has prevented the use of pharmaceutical drugs (statins and metformin).
 The patient therefore underwent two stages of Chinese herbal medicine treatment: the first formula to ameliorate hyperlipidemia and amenorrhea; and the second formula to improve ovarian dysfunction as well as glucose and lipid metabolism.
 Over 8 months of treatment, the patient achieved pregnancy and a natural birth without developing gestational diabetes.
 While the treatment of coexisting metabolic syndrome conditions is often complex and difficult, this case report highlights how Chinese herbal medicine may offer a successful treatment option for women with multiple metabolic abnormalities and associated infertility